parthrrs19/Logistic-regression/README.md

 # Logistic-regression
-Using logistic regression algorithm to classify label
+Using logistic regression algorithm on Advertising data